 He adds that despites slow real estate sales, construction is beginning to pick up.
-“There has been a drought in the sector but we saw more activity in late 2019 and expect that to continue in 2020.”
+“There has been a drought in the sector but we saw more activity in late 2022 that carried over to 2023.”

 Land prices close to Cuenca have, on average, tripled over the 15 years, according to builders and real estate agents.
 “It has become a major problem for Cuencano families who want to build a home close to the city,” says architect Carlos Rosa.
 “Even if they want to buy an apartment, prices have risen beyond their reach in many cases.
 We thought the recession would bring costs down but it has had minimal effect so far.”

 One effect high prices have on the real estate market is that more people are renting than ever before.
 “Rental rates have remained steady but this will change as the economy improves,” he says.
 “You will see rents increase.”

 Rosa and Morales say that per meter land costs are often double the assessed municipal value.
 “There has been an effort to bring municipal assessments into line with sales prices, but there is still a large difference,” Rosa says.

 Despite higher prices, Morales says that there has been a recent increase in the number of building permits issued for new projects.
 “There is still a demand for condominiums and several new projects will begin construction within the next few months,” he says.
 “It is a good sign for the building trade which has been very hard hit by the bad economy.
 I don’t see a return to construction levels of eight or nine years ago, but that is possible if the economy rebounds.”

 What explains the high prices?